 Checking the solenoid

-Place your two meters on the corresponding terminals of the solenoid and check your reading - if it comes to more than 3.5 kilo-ohms then the problem isn't with this part of your shower.
+Place your two meters on the corresponding terminals of the solenoid and check your reading - if it comes to around 3.5-4 kilo-ohms then the problem isn't with this part of your shower.
 However, if the reading is below this measure, then you will need to replace the coil.

 Removing the coil